natgo/wt-wiki-scraper/wikitext-transpiled/ground/Panzer%20IV%2F70(V).md

 * Mudguards are 4 mm thick.
 * Tracks (20 mm thick) are used as add-on armour on the casemate.

 Befitting of the German casemate destroyer line, the frontal armour on the {{PAGENAME}} is one to be feared.
-It features a mighty frontal plate of 80 mm sloped at 50°, resulting in an awesome 120 mm of protection.
-The gun mantlet also is very well protected, and has over 150 mm in some areas.
-The amazing armour is made better when the player unlocks the "add-on armour" modification, applying tracks to the front and sides of the tank, and results in over 185 mm of protection in some areas.
-Even with this amazing armour, it is best to use the {{PAGENAME}} at longer ranges, as this allows you to make use of your amazing gun and turns you from a difficult target to a nigh impenetrable one.
+It features a mighty frontal plate of 80 mm sloped at 50° compared to the Panther's 55º.
+This results in a slight reduction of useful armor, and is especially prominent against certain shells fired by the Soviet 85 mm gun that can be commonly found at this BR.
+The gun mantlet is also very well protected due to its volumetric armor.
+However, the bottom of the mantlet creates a shot trap that may destroy your vehicle.
+The armour is improved even further when the player unlocks the "Add-on Armour" modification, applying tracks to the front and sides of the tank, and results in over 185 mm of protection in the critical region where 3 of 4 crew members sit in a row, which helps significantly against BR-365 fired by the Soviet 85 mm gun..
+Even with this amazing armour, it is best to use the {{PAGENAME}} at longer ranges, as this allows you to make use of the Panzer IV/70's high velocity gun and turns you from a difficult target to a nigh impenetrable one.

 However, the side armour is very weak and is able to be penetrated by most things at your BR, so the player should be careful and look out for flankers.
+It should also be noted that in an uptier, it is common to face the American 90 mm or Soviet 122 mm guns, which will make short work of the vehicle frontally.

 === Mobility ===
 {{Specs-Tank-Mobility}}